창작과 비평

 lee87@skhu.ac.kr

-Lee Nam Ju is a professor of Chinese studies at Sung-Kong-Hoe University.
+Lee Nam Ju is a scholar of Politics and professor at Sung-Kong-Hoe University.
 He has published The Development and Characteristics of civil society in China and co-edited On Dual Project of Modernity.

 vice editor-in-chief